DataDog/integrations-core/cisco_aci/tests/README.md

 The major downsides here are:
 - Only one version of the cisco api
-- The sandbox comes with almost nothing and you have to expend the setup otherwise most metrics won't show up.
+- The sandbox comes with almost nothing configured and you have to setup the whole environment otherwise most metrics won't show up.
 - Such a sandbox requires you to reserve it sometimes one day in advance.
 - Require the use of a VPN that is incompatible with appgate.